DNR500/cheesecake/README.md

 ### About cheesecake

 The cheesecake library is a set of factories that has been assembled to allow the creation of UI elements using JSON in a declaritive approach.
-In terms of HTML it provides mechanisms to outline definitions for..
+In terms of TAL it provides mechanisms to outline definitions for..

-* **DOM elements** - which can be defined using recipes.
+* **DOM elements/Widgets** - which can be defined using recipes.
 * **Event listeners** - which can be defined using actions.
 * **Stats** - which can be defined on each action.